 Adjust the pressure.
 If the reading is above the recommended value, push in the valve to let out some air.
 You may have to do this a few times until the gauge shows the correct reading.
 If the PSI reading is below the recommended value, use an air compressor (at the petrol station if you don’t own one) to fill the tyre with air until it reaches the correct level.
 Replace the valve cap tightly and repeat the process with the three remaining tyres, plus the spare tyre.

-Continental has developed a Tyre Pressure Monitoring System (TPMS) that works with wheel sensors and brake systems to alert the driver to low tyre-pressure levels, via a dashboard warning light.
+We have developed a Tyre Pressure Monitoring System (TPMS) that works with wheel sensors and brake systems to alert the driver to low tyre-pressure levels, via a dashboard warning light.

 This invaluable safety feature also helps reduce fuel consumption and CO2 emissions, and increases the length of your car’s optimal performance lifespan.